mitsuba-renderer/drjit/src/python/docstr.rst

     (hence, linear filtering must be enabled to use this feature).

     When evaluating the texture outside of its boundaries, the ``wrap_mode`` defines the wrapping method.
-The default behavior is ``drjit.WrapMode.Clamp``, which indefinitely extends the colors on the boundary along each dimension.
+The default behavior is :py:attr:`drjit.WrapMode.Clamp`, which indefinitely extends the colors on the boundary along each dimension.

     On the CUDA and Metal backends, hardware texture units resolve the sub-texel position using reduced-precision fixed-point weights (8 fractional bits on